 Bali can experience in two seasons the rainy season and the dry season.
 April to October is considered the best time to visit, the island dry season.
 The average annual temperature of Bali is from 25 to 30 deg Celsius and the average rainfall in 1233 MM.

 Sekumpul waterfall is widely rated as the most beautiful waterfall in Bali, a collection of 7 tall waterfalls in one area.
-Each waterfall has its own beauty and height that makes these waterfalls more gorgeous.
+Each waterfall has its own beauty and height that makes it more gorgeous.

-This amazing gem is surrounded by the Lush Rainforest, you’ll listen the roar of water before you see it.
-You have to be careful to the scammer who told you to have a guide but you can reach to the waterfall without a guide.
+The Lush Rainforest surrounds this amazing gem of nature.
+But be careful to the scammer who will ask you to have a guide but you can reach the waterfall without a guide.
 It is one of the best things to do in Bali, make sure you don’t miss it.

 Location: It is located near to the village of the same name.
 Sekumpul, Lemukih, Sawan, Kabupaten Buleleng, Bali 81171, Indonesia.

-Best time to visit: Anytime from mid-morning to 3 pm to get more sunlight through the valley so you can see the rainbow.
+Best time to visit: Anytime from mid-morning to 3 pm so you will get more sunlight through the valley and able to see the rainbow.

-How to reach: To reach there, you have to reach Sekumpul village in the northern region of Bali.
-From the Kuta area, it takes 2 to hour drive by car or scooter, 27 KM from central Lovina.
+How to reach: To reach there, you have to reach Sekumpul village in the northern region of Bali which is 27 KM from central Lovina.
+And From the Kuta area, it takes 2 to hour drive by car or scooter.

-You can hire a car and driver in 45$ for a day (Now price may differ).
-If you want to ride 2 wheeler then you can rent them at the nearby rental shop.
+You can hire a car in 45$ for a day (Now price may differ).
+But renting 2 wheeler is the most convenient way to reach there.